MarcelWaldvogel/vcard4-ts/README.md

 ### More elaborate example

-This example demonstrates the access to parsing errors and warnings, to structured information, and non-RFC6350 properties.
+This example demonstrates the access to parsing errors and warnings, to structured information, and non-RFC properties.
 Explanations are in the [design](#design) and [reference](#reference) sections below.

 ```ts